AU-COBRA/OVN/README.md

 make
 ```

-## Hax
+## Hax embedding
-Currently using https://github.com/cmester0/hax/tree/ssprove_backend_lib for code extraction to Rocq (SSProve and ConCert)
+Used for code extraction to Rocq (SSProve and ConCert)

 To regenerate the embedded Hax code `Hacspec_ovn.v` (and Hacspec_`ovn_Ovn_traits.v`) file(s) do:
 ```